ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 # Additional Properties {#appendix-non-consensus}

-The interface specified by this document represents the minimal common interface to an endpoint in the transport services architecture {{TAPS-ARCH}}, based upon that architecture and on the minimal set of transport service features elaborated in {{I-D.ietf-taps-minset}}.
+The interface specified by this document represents the minimal common interface to an endpoint in the transport services architecture {{I-D.pauly-taps-arch}}, based upon that architecture and on the minimal set of transport service features elaborated in {{I-D.ietf-taps-minset}}.
 However, the interface has been designed with extension points to allow the implementation of features beyond those in the